 Foraging has been a way of life for thousands of years.
-Nature has an large bounty of wild edibles.
+Nature has a large bounty of wild edibles.
 Many of the types of foraging foods I like to eat are not very hard to find.
-Just take some time to really look around your environment the next time you are out in the woods.
+Just take some time to really look at your environment the next time you are out in the woods.
 Pay attention to what is growing around you.
 Many wild plants and edibles are right in front of you.

 What Can You Find Foraging?

 Foraging is very much like having a wild garden.
-When you have a garden you eat with the season.
+When you have a garden, you eat with the season.
 Foraging is the same way.
 You look for wild edibles that are in season.
-I live in the Northeast so the prime time to forage is spring, summer and fall.
-In this post I will highlight some of the foods I like to eat when foraging.
+I live in the Northeast, so the prime time to forage is spring, summer, and fall.
+In this post, I will highlight some of the foods I like to eat when foraging.

 Here is What I Like to Forage For in Each Season:

 This is by far my favorite thing to forage for.
 I have several areas I like to go to find wild asparagus.
 They like to start shooting up around early May and June.
 Wild asparagus grows in open fields and along fences and ditches.
-Check out my post on how to identify wild asparagus in the fall then mark you spots to harvest in the spring.
+Check out my post on how to identify wild asparagus in the fall, then mark your spots to harvest in the spring.
 They are hard to find.
 They blend in very well with grass and other plant life.
 Once you find one, your eye gets trained to find others.
 Wild asparagus can grow very quickly.
 They will eventually bush out and become woody and inedible.